 - Building the confidence and skills of 80 young people to raise their voice as UK Aid advocates in their own communities

-- Introducing young people’s perspectives at the highest levels of VSO’s leadership through our two Youth Advisers, Tatch and Felix
+- Introducing young people’s perspectives at the highest levels of VSO’s leadership through our youth adviser, Felix Owino

 - Getting you to share your experiences and motivate the next generation of ICS volunteers through our speaker service

 - Connecting ICS volunteers in annual networking and skills training programmes